Video Surveillance For Elderly Monitoring And Safety: A Helpful Survey

 - If the camera is battery operated, does it send you power level alerts ?

 - Does the camera work with smartphones, tablets or pc’s, or does it work with all of them ?

 Video Monitors + Smartphone Alerts + Two Way Talk

 Nanny cameras are basically indoor security cameras.
-You have the live stream video and you receive motion detected alerts to your smartphone.
+You have live stream video, and you receive motion detected alerts to your smartphone.

 They do not require a subscription plan because generally they have a SD card which stores any video footage.